 Reason: Despite that a shark does not see anything edible in a person it just bit, there is the possibility that the sudden appearance of another person—together with the attempt to remove the victim—might trigger a “claim response.”
 A claim response could reflect an establishing of ownership based on initial appearance and exploration; hence a rescue attempt should not commence until the situation with a shark is under control.
 In its worst form, a claim response leads to a tug-of-war between the rescuer and the shark with the victim in between.

 Rule: Approach a victim from behind and then first evaluate the situation.

 Reason: A stressed victim can grab you and pull you down, adding problems to the task ahead.
-If grabbed by a victim, submerge and move away.
+If you are grabbed by a victim, submerge, and move away.

 Rule: Move in front of the victim should a shark approach again.